 Powr RSS Feed

-With the POWr RSS Feed plugin, you can combine and display content from various RSS feeds.
+POWr RSS combines and displays content from multiple RSS feeds.

-The plugin also lets you display videos, images, and articles, adjust sizing and spacing of feeds, use custom colors, fonts, backgrounds, and more.
+The POWr RSS Feed plugin also lets you display images, videos, and articles, adjust sizing and spacing of feeds, use custom borders, fonts, colors, and more.
 It also has mobile-responsive design and supports text in every language.

-The premium edition of POWr contains a number of additional features, such as the ability to display different feeds, accept or reject posts in your feed, and more.
+The premium edition of this plugin contains a number of additional features, such as the ability to display different feeds, accept or reject posts, and more.

 For more details, go here: